alexandroid000/bounce/README.md

 If you edit `Maps.hs` you'll need to run `stack build` again in the top level directory to recompile.

-### Animated Bounce Simulations

--   Edit `app/Animate.hs` with the angle, map, start parameter, and number of bounces that you want
--   run `stack build` in the top level directory
--   run `stack exec mkGif -- -o FILENAME.gif -w PIXWIDTH`

 ### Generating Dynamical Systems Analysis Plots

 -   Run `stack ghci` in the `bounce` directory